lowtze/latin-books/Julia - Reed/Reed - Julia.md

 Merc�rius, -i, m. � Mercury,
 messenger of the gods.

-Metanira, -ae, /. � Metanira,
+Metanīra, -ae, /. � Metanīra,
 mother of Triptomenus.

 Mettius Curtius, ~U fn. � Mettius
-Curtius, a Roman knight.
+Curtius, a Rōmān knight.

-m$us, -a, -um � my : meum est
+m$us, -a, -um � my: meum est
 � it is mine (followed by an
 infinitive).